dashpay/dash-network-deploy/networks/README.md

-Put your cluster configurations here.
+Put your network configurations here.
 See devnet-example.yml for an example